-5.1 Experiment Methodology
+6.1 Experiment Methodology

 We run the experiments on the same testbed and configure the network to have two access points and 48 field devices operating on four channels.
-As Table 3 lists, we set up six data flows with different sources, destinations, data periods, and priorities and employ graph routing as well as the rate monotonic policy for transmission scheduling.
-The slotframe lengths are 32, 64, 128, 256, 512 and 1,024 as suggested in the WirelessHART standard [49].
+As Table 5 lists, we set up six data flows with different sources, destinations, data periods, and priorities and employ graph routing as well as the rate monotonic policy for transmission scheduling.
+The slotframe lengths are 32, 64, 128, 256, 512 and 1,024 as suggested in the WirelessHART standard [54].
 Therefore, the combined slotframe includes 1,024 time slots in total.
 A maximum of three transmission attempts are scheduled for each packet.
-The first two attempts go through the main route and the final attempt uses the backup route in the routing graph.
-WirelessHART [49] specifies that S{length} is equal to $N{channel}$ and every channel appears one time in F. We perform two sets of experiments.
+The first two attempts go through the primary route and the final attempt uses the backup route in the routing graph.
+WirelessHART [54] specifies that S{length} is equal to $N{channel}$ and every channel appears one time in F. We perform four sets of experiments.
 First, we measure the prediction performance and cracking time when the attacker snoops different amount of time before launching the attack.
 Second, we vary S{length} and investigate its impact on the cracking difficulty.
-We use the same device to execute the attacking program.
+Then we measure the snooping and cracking time used by an attacker to derive the graph routes used in the network when operating in different environments.
+Finally, we vary the number of hops of a data flow and investigate its impact on the cracking performance.